Victor Hugo: Marriage

 Hugo married Adèle Foucher in October 1822.
 Despite their respective affairs, they lived together for nearly 46 years until she died in August 1868.
-Hugo, who was still banished from France, was unable to attend her funeral in Villequier where their daughter Léopoldine was buried.
-From 1830 to 1837 Adèle had an affair with Charles-Augustin Sainte Beuve, a reviewer and writer.
+Hugo, who was still banished from France, was unable to attend her funeral in Villequier, where their daughter Léopoldine was buried.
+From 1830 to 1837, Adèle had an affair with Charles-Augustin Sainte Beuve, a reviewer and writer.

 Children

 Adèle and Victor Hugo had their first child, Léopold, in 1823, but the boy died in infancy.
-On 28 August 1824, the couple's second child, Léopoldine was born, followed by Charles on 4 November 1826, François-Victor on 28 October 1828, and Adèle on 28 July 1830.
+On 28 August 1824, the couple's second child, Léopoldine, was born, followed by Charles on 4 November 1826, François-Victor on 28 October 1828, and Adèle on 28 July 1830.

 Hugo's eldest and favourite daughter, Léopoldine, died in 1843 at the age of 19, shortly after her marriage to Charles Vacquerie.
 On 4 September, she drowned in the Seine at Villequier when the boat she was in overturned.
 Her young husband died trying to save her.
 The death left her father devastated; Hugo was travelling at the time, in the south of France, when he first learned about Léopoldine's death from a newspaper that he read in a café.

 He describes his shock and grief in his famous poem "À Villequier":

-He wrote many poems afterward about his daughter's life and death, and at least one biographer claims he never completely recovered from it.
-His most famous poem is undeniably "Demain, dès l'aube" (Tomorrow, at Dawn), in which he describes visiting her grave.
+He wrote many poems afterward about his daughter's life and death.
+His most famous poem is "Demain, dès l'aube" (Tomorrow, at Dawn), in which he describes visiting her grave.